New England Clam Chowder. The History of the Name, Origins, and a War?

 Though New England Clam Chowder is known worldwide, other regions have created their distinct crowd pleasers.
 Delaware Clam Chowder consists of pre-fried cubed salt pork, salt water, potatoes, diced onions, quahogclams, butter, salt, and pepper.
 The North Carolina Outer Banks has a ‘Hatteras’ version that is a clear clam broth stew with bacon, potatoes, onions, clams and flour with lots and lots of white and black pepper.
 In the northeast corner of Florida, Minorcan Clam Chowder is a spicy, tomato based stew with a key ingredient, a Spanish datil pepper.
 The datil pepper is comparable to a habanero pepper and was brought to the region by the Minorcan (Spain) settlers in the 18th century.
 The smallest state in America, Rhode Island, has not one but two chowders; one that is tomato based and the other a clear broth.
 The one I grew up eating was the red, tomato based, chowder which is a nod to the Portuguese heritage in the state.
 Unlike other regional clam chowders that use thick chunks of tomatoes, the Rhode Island red version is a smooth tomato puree and clam broth with clams and no other vegetables added other than potatoes.
 This is a classic dish throughout the coastal state and one that I enjoyed all summer long especially when I went to my favorite amusement park, Rocky Point.
 We would all consume copious amounts of chowder and clam cakes (similar to fritters) before spending the rest of the day being tossed around on rides.
 The other version is a clear clam broth called Noank Clam Chowder.
 Clearly, not my favorite.

 I can go on for a while describing all the other regions like New Jersey, Long Island, San Francisco, Seattle, and Cabo, Mexico however the most competing chowder to New England is the Manhattan version.
 For those unfamiliar with the New England and New York rivalry, this may seem silly.
-However for those that live in the thick of it, these two regions fight over almost everything including sports teams, namely the Boston Red Sox and the New York Yankees.
+However for those that live in the thick of it (sorry for the pun), these two regions fight over almost everything including sports teams, namely the Boston Red Sox and the New York Yankees.
 We can’t help ourselves; it is almost like a birthright.
 So why would we be surprised that a war of chowders began after a recipe was published in a 1934 cookbook called Soups and Sauces by Virginia Elliot and Robert Jones.
 Tomato-based chowders had been made in the New York area since the 1800s, known as the Fulton Fish Market or as New York City clam chowders.
 The traditional milk base chowder was replaced by tomatoes and tomato paste making the soup thinner than its rival and would also include carrots, onions, celery and garlic and, of course, clams.
 It was not until Elliot and Jones book was published calling the soup Manhattan clam chowder.
 This sent New Englanders into frenzy even referring to it as a “notable heresy”.
 In the normally sensible state of Maine, the Manhattan versus New England Clam Chowder took an odd turn.
 In 1939, State Representative Cleveland Sleeper of Rockland, Maine introduced a bill outlawing tomatoes to be used in chowder in the state.
 This bill prohibited Manhattan clam chowder in Maine and guilty offenders would be sentenced with the impossible task of having to dig up a barrel of clams at high tide.
 Though the bill was argued, it never was approved.
 Sleeper couldn’t let this go, leading to the Great Clam Chowder War of 1939.
 Sleeper arranged for a New England chef to meet with a Philadelphia restaurant owner (Harry Tully) and his chef to have a clam chowder cook off.
 A group of distinguished judges were gathered including Maine Governor Lewis O.Barrows and creator of the Toll House Chocolate Chip Cookie, Ruth Wakefield.
 Just pointing out the obvious here… both of these judges are from New England, so it should not come as a surprise that the New England Clam Chowder was victorious.
 Leading to headlines like “Maine Chowder Wins Over Tomato-Type”.
 “Rep. Sleeper’s Campaign for Unpolluted Dish is Successful”, declared the Lewiston Sun Journal.
 Quoting Sleeper himself “ If a clam could vote, I would be elected President”.
 A year later, Eleanor Early continued to fuel the fire by mentioning the Manhattan clam chowder in her book ‘New England Sample’.
 She referred to the chowder as a "terrible pink mixture" and "is only a vegetable soup and not to be confused with New England Clam Chowder, nor spoken of in the same breathe.
 Tomatoes and clams," she wrote, "have no more affinity than ice cream and horseradish."
 Can’t we all just get along and enjoy a bowl of soup?

 In my cookbook ‘A Thyme to Discover, Early American Recipes for the Modern Table’, I included my version of New England clam chowder.
 Even though the stew is hot and thick, New Englanders eat it throughout the year, especially in the summer.
 Each time I order a bowl, I sit there in anticipation wondering if it is going to be good, will it be thick enough, will they use a good balance of cream and milk, and how big will the potatoes be?
 I truly dislike when there are too many potatoes or the cuts of potato are too big in my chowder.
 One of the benefits of writing your own cookbook is you can make it exactly the way you want to eat the dish.
 My version has potatoes that are diced small, however I also used potatoes as a thickening agent.
 By blending some of the potatoes, it added an unexpected richness which allowed me to cut back on how much cream I used.
 Hope you enjoy the recipe as much as I do.